n8n-io/n8n-docs/docs/source-control-environments/understand/environments.md

 ---
-title: Understand environments in n8n
+title: Environments in n8n
 description: Understand the concepts behind environments in n8n.
 ---

-# Understand environments in n8n
+# Environments in n8n

 n8n has built its environments feature on top of Git, a version control software.
 This document helps you understand: